JaneWong2023/FlappyBird-java-game/README.md

-## Getting Started
+## Introduction

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+This is a small game called "FlappyBird".It is only written in Java and this game is a exercise for my frist java learning.

 ## Folder Structure